HoundStir1007/g9-cd-archiver/baton.md

 - Remaining security and documentation tasks are ongoing

 *Running on Windows 11*

 ---

+# Baton Entry - 2025-05-17 00:30:00 📜

+## Session Summary

+- Completed full Remote Desktop update testing (pre-update, update, and post-update phases)
+- Verified RDP functionality and performance before and after updates
+- Installed all available Windows and RDP-related updates (no restart required)
+- Updated and finalized all related documentation and checklists
+- Archived the update process and results
+- Scheduled feature-specific RDP session tests (audio, printer, clipboard, etc.) for a future session

+## Next Steps

+- Perform feature-specific RDP session tests in a future session
+- Continue regular maintenance and monitoring
+- Review logs and documentation as needed

+## Important Files & Links

+*   archive/checklists/remote_desktop_update_testing.md: Finalized RDP update testing checklist
+*   windows_security_checklist.md: Security and update status
+*   C:\Logs\RDP: All logs and exported registry settings

+## Important Reminders

+- All main RDP update testing phases are complete and archived
+- No issues or regressions detected
+- Documentation and logs are up to date
+- Feature-specific RDP session tests are scheduled for later

+*Finalized and archived: 2025-05-17*

+*Running on Windows 11 Pro (10.0.26100)*

+---
 *This file is automatically updated by the Pass_the_Baton script.*